Maria Luisa, Duchess of Lucca

-Maria Luisa of Spain (/es/, 6 July 1782 – 13 March 1824) was a Spanish infanta, daughter of King Charles IV and his wife, Maria Luisa of Parma.
+Maria Luisa of Spain (/es/, 6 July 1782 – 13 March 1824) was a Spanish infanta, daughter of King Charles IV and Maria Luisa of Parma.
 In 1795, she married her first cousin Louis of Bourbon-Parma, heir apparent to the Duchy of Parma.
 She spent the first years of her married life at the Spanish court where their first child, Charles Louis, was born.

-In 1801 the Treaty of Aranjuez made her husband King of Etruria, a kingdom created from the former Grand Duchy of Tuscany in exchange for the renunciation of the Duchy of Parma.
+In 1801, the Treaty of Aranjuez made her husband King of Etruria, a kingdom created from the former Grand Duchy of Tuscany in exchange for the renunciation of the Duchy of Parma.
 They arrived in Florence, the capital of the new kingdom, in August 1801.
 During a brief visit to Spain in 1802, Maria Luisa gave birth to her second child.
 Her husband's reign in Etruria was marred by his ill health.
-He died in 1803, at the age of 30, following an epileptic crisis.
+He died in 1803 at the age of 30, following an epileptic crisis.
 Maria Luisa acted as regent for their son.
 During her government in Florence, she tried to gain the support of her subjects, but her administration of Etruria was cut short by Napoleon Bonaparte, who forced her to leave with her children in December 1807.
 As part of the Treaty of Fontainebleau, Napoleon incorporated Etruria to his domains.